Shahriar-0/Live-Bomberman/README.md

 #### **Methods:**
 1. **TCPManager(QObject* parent = nullptr)**:
-   - The constructor of `TCPManager`, which initializes the base class `NetworkManager` and the `m_server` and `m_socket` pointers to `nullptr`.
+   - Constructor

 2. **~TCPManager()**:
    - The destructor cleans up by calling `stop()` to disconnect and delete the server or client socket.

 3. **initialize(Role role, const QString& address, quint16 port)**:
    - Initializes the TCP manager by setting the role, address, and port.
 It invokes `setupServer()` or `setupClient()` based on the role.
+   - The first player that joins the game will be server and the other one is client.

 4. **setupServer()**:
-   - Creates a `QTcpServer` instance, sets it to listen on the provided address and port, and connects the new connection signal to the `onNewConnection()` slot.
+   - Creates a `QTcpServer` instance, sets it to listen on the address and port, and connects the new connection signal to the `onNewConnection()` slot.

 5. **setupClient()**:
    - Creates a `QTcpSocket`, connects its signals for connection, error, data reading, and disconnection, and tries to connect to the server using the provided address and port.